 Despite recent economic challenges, we remain optimistic about our near-term and long-term financial performance.
-We believe that customer purchases of LED lighting systems will increase throughout fiscal year 2016 as expected improvements in LED performance and expected decreases in LED product costs are currently expected to make our LED products even more economically compelling to our customers.
-Our near-term optimism is based upon our investments into our US markets sales force and the expansion of our reseller network, our intentions to continue to selectively expand our sales force during fiscal 2016, our recent improvements in gross margin as a result of our cost containment initiatives and the increasing volume of unit sales of our new products, specifically our LED lighting fixtures, and additional cost containment opportunities.
-Our long-term optimism is based upon the considerable size of the existing market opportunity for lighting retrofits, including the market opportunities in commercial office, government and retail markets, the continued development of our new products and product enhancements, including our new LED product offerings, and our cost reduction initiatives.
+We believe that customer purchases of LED lighting systems will continue to increase throughout fiscal year 2016 as expected improvements in LED performance and expected decreases in LED product costs are currently expected to make our LED products even more economically compelling to our customers.
+Our near-term optimism is based upon our investments into our US markets sales force and the expansion of our reseller network, our efforts to expand our distribution services customer base, our intentions to continue to selectively expand our sales force during fiscal 2016, our investments into new high performance LED industrial lighting fixtures and the expected increase in revenue and gross margins as we increase sales of these product lines, our recent improvements in gross margin as a result of our cost containment initiatives and the increasing volume of unit sales of our new products, specifically our LED high-bay lighting fixtures, and additional cost containment opportunities.
+Our long-term optimism is based upon the considerable size of the existing market opportunity for lighting retrofits, including the market opportunities in commercial office, government and retail markets, the continued development of our new products and product enhancements, including our new LED product offerings, our efforts to expand our channels of distribution and our cost reduction initiatives.